benjamincerigo/GildedRose-Refactoring-Kata/python/NEXT.md

 In my experience side effects should be avoided as they make code bases harder to understand and test.

-It might then be an idea the update be changed so that it returns a new list of Items.
+It might then be a beneficial idea to change the update functionality so that it returns a new list of Items.

 ## ItemDefinition